Grimmscorpp/qparse/README.md

 ## TL;DR

 Here's a hypothetical Node.js starter.
-The API works consistently in the browser.
+The API should work consistently in all major browsers.

 ```javascript
 const qp = require("qparse");